limitedbyinfinitystudio/Call-Notes/PRIVACY.md

 Storage permission:
 Required to save images from scribble notes created in the Application on the device's external storage.

-Call Log permission:
-Required to retrieve the phone number associated with the phone calls so they maybe be recorded for each note associated with the call in the Application.

 Phone permission:
 Required for detecting when incoming and outgoing calls are made for the purpose of showing notifications allowing contextual addition of notes in the Application.